We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Chills can occur after exposure to a cold environment.
-They also occur as a response to a bacterial or viral infection that causes a fever, and are commonly associated with the following conditions:
+Some chills occur after exposure to a cold environment.
+They can also occur as a response to a bacterial or viral infection that causes a fever.
+Chills are commonly associated with the following conditions:

-Treatment is usually based on whether your chills are accompanied by a fever, as well as on the severity of the fever.
-If your fever is mild (102°F or less) and you have no other serious symptoms, you do not need to see a doctor.
-You should rest and drink plenty of liquids.
+Treatment is usually based on whether your chills are accompanied by a fever and the severity of the fever.
+If your fever is mild and you have no other serious symptoms, you don’t have to see a doctor.
+Get plenty of rest and drink plenty of liquids.
 A mild fever is 101.4°F (38.6°C) or less.

-Covering yourself with layers of blankets or clothing when you have a fever and chills may actually raise your body temperature.
-Sponging your body with lukewarm water (about 70°F) or taking a cool shower can help reduce a fever.
-Cold water, however may trigger an episode of chills.
+Cover yourself with a light sheet and avoid heavy blankets or clothing, which can raise your body temperature.
+Sponging your body with lukewarm water or taking a cool shower may help reduce a fever.
+Cold water, however, may trigger an episode of chills.

-Over-the-counter medications, such as aspirin, acetaminophen (Tylenol), or ibuprofen (Advil), can also help to lower a fever and fight chills.
-As with any medication, follow the dispensing directions carefully.
+As with any medication, carefully follow the instructions and take them as directed.
 Aspirin and ibuprofen will lower your fever and reduce inflammation.
-Acetaminophen (Tylenol) will bring down a fever; but not reduce inflammation.
-Acetaminophen can be toxic to your liver if not taken as directed and long-term use of ibuprofen can cause kidney and stomach damage.
+Acetaminophen will bring down a fever, but it won’t reduce inflammation.
+Acetaminophen can be toxic to your liver if it isn’t taken as directed and long-term use of ibuprofen can cause kidney and stomach damage.

-Call your doctor if your fever and chills do not improve after three days of home care, or if they are accompanied by any of the following symptoms:
+Call your doctor if your fever and chills don’t improve after 48 hours of home care or if you have any of the following symptoms: